 If you are looking to register your draft, or draft cross, stallion or mare with ASHDA as Improvement Stock, the process is much the same!
 Regardless of breed, or breeds, all horses applying for the Improvement Books are scored against the ASHDA Breed Standard

 .
 The best process for all parties is to submit four conformation photos to the registrar, by email or post, along with the horse's basic information.
 It is preferred that horses submitted for the Improvement books be registered to avoid any potential inbreeding, but unpapered individuals will be considered and possibly approved if they are thought to be an improvement to the breed.
-Cross breeds, either comprised of only draft breeds or other breeds as well will also be considered for registration, but must also be considered an improvement.
+Cross breeds, either comprised of only allowed draft breeds or other allowed breeds as well will also be considered for registration, but must also be considered an improvement.
 If conformation is approved by the registrar, the horse will need to have appropriate genetic testing completed to ensure the horse carries no defects (varies by breed or breeds).
-Improvement books have now been limited so that grade, crossbreed or unknown lineage horses submitted for Improvement registration must pass a full BOD vote with a majority approval to be registered
+As of 2015, Improvement books have now been limited so that grade, crossbreed or unknown lineage horses submitted for Improvement registration must pass a full BOD vote with a majority approval to be registered

 , so only the best of the best will receive papers!
 Any horses (mares or geldings only) that apply for Improvement status that express LP or "Appaloosa" patterning that do not pass genetic testing may apply for Hardship Registry, which issues non-breeding papers that still allow a horse with desired patterning to register with us without the danger of passing on unwanted traits to future generations.

 Registering as Hardship